|PORIFERA : VERONGIDA : Ianthellidae||SPONGES|

 Habitat: On steep rock faces and boulders in depths of 20-30m.

-Distribution: A well-known species in the Mediterranean which seems to be becoming more common in Britain and Ireland.
+Distribution: This species is found in the Mediterranean in the same sites as Hexadella racovitzai which seems to be absent from the NE Atlantic.
+It is becoming more common in Britain and Ireland.
 Kerry Head shoals and Aran Islands in western Ireland.
 Rathlin Island, north Pembrokeshire, Scilly Isles and Plymouth.

 Key Identification Features: